librity/nc_nomadcoin/README.md

 ### Elliptic Curve Cryptography

-We start with some Elliptic curve `E`, a set of point defined by an equation:
+We start with some Elliptic curve `E`, a set of points defined by an equation:

 <p align="center">
     <img src=".github/ecdsa_curve.png" />